 How do automated meters work?

 Like a traditional electromechanical meter, automated meters measure the amount of natural gas or electricity flowing through the main service lines that provide service to customers from UES’ local distribution system.
 The meters periodically communicate these readings through a low-energy wireless signal.
 In some parts of town, these signals are picked up by fixed network collectors installed on UES facilities.
 In other areas, the signals are gathered through remote collectors carried by UES’ meter readers.
 In either case, the readings are forwarded to UES’ computer systems and used to bill customers.

 Is my meter reading data secure?

 Yes.
 The energy usage information transmitted wirelessly from your meter to UES’ collection devices employ technology standards that comply with the data privacy guidelines and regulations set by the Arizona Corporation Commission.

-How frequently do AMR meters communicate readings?
+How frequently do automated meters communicate readings?

 Automated meters using the fixed network to transmit data send out readings approximately every 30 seconds.
 Because these communications last only a few milliseconds, the meters are typically communicating for less than 2 ½ minutes per day.
 Meters using the cellular network will communicate less than 3 seconds per day.